Student Loan Terminology Cheat Sheet

 Enrollment Status

-Determined by the school you attend, your enrollment status is a reflection of your enrollment at the school.
-Enrollment status includes, full-time, half-time, withdrawn, and graduated.
+Determined by the school you attend, your enrollment status is a reflection of where you stand with the school.
+It includes full-time, half-time, withdrawn, and graduated.

 Expected Family Contribution (EFC)